 The city has a sub-tropical monsoon climate, with enough rain and sunshine but little snow.
 The year-round average temperature is around 19 C (66 F).
-To some extent, we can say that it is a good time to visit the city at any season.
+To some extent, we can say that it is a good time to visit Guilin in any season.
 Comfortable footwear suitable for walking is a must all year round.

-Summer from late April to mid-August is a rainy season especially in May and June.
+Summer from middle April to late August is a rainy season especially in May and June.
 The rainfall in summer reaches up to 1,000 mm, making up over 50% of the total rainfall per year.
-Always remember to bring an umbrella with you if you go there at this time.
+Always remember to bring an umbrella with you if you go there during this time.
 However, visiting there in rain and fog may make you feel as graceful as a fairy.
 It would be a great pity if you haven't enjoyed the misty rain of Li River during your Guilin travel.
 T-shirts with skirts, shorts or slacks are the best choice for summer when the temperature can be rather high.
-It would be wise to bring sun block with you, some medicine to prevent heatstroke and insect repellant Local herbal tea also helps travelers to become accustomed to the local weather and water.
+It would be wise to bring sun block, insect repellant, and some medicine to prevent heatstroke.
+Local herbal tea also helps travelers to become accustomed to the local weather and water.

-Autumn, the golden season to visit that area, usually starts from late August and ends at the end of October.
-At this period of time, it is mostly clear and cool, and the water in the Li River is as smooth as a glass.
-So it is a best time to enjoy the reflections of the mountains.
+Autumn, the golden season for travel, usually starts from late August and ends at the end of October.
+In this period, the weather is mostly clear and cool, and the water in the Li River is as smooth as glass.
+So it is an optimum time to enjoy the reflections of the mountains.
 Comfortable, casual and light clothes such as long-sleeved T-shirts or shirts plus thin jackets would be enough.

 Winter is from November to February when the whole city is covered with blossoming sweet-scented osmanthus giving off its fragrance everywhere.
 Traveling there in winter, you just have to take some spring and autumn clothes with one or two lightweight winter wear like thermal underwear and woolen sweaters.
-Snow is rare in that city, but there is the chance to enjoy the winter snow in or on the top of the mountains around the city during the coldest time before or after the Chinese Spring Festival.
+Snow is rare, but there is the chance to enjoy the winter snow in or on the top of the mountains around the city during the coldest time near the Chinese New Year.